STREET LAW - Justice Education

 “Street Law” covers a variety of community legal education programmes and curriculums around the world that all share a common goal:

-To teach communities and individuals about their rights and the law
+To teach communities and individuals about their rights, responsibilities and the law

 in their everyday lives to advance the empowerment of the community